 The graduate of the program is eligible to take the American Registry of Radiologic Technologists (ARRT) examination for certification and New York State Licensure.
-Among the employers of the graduates of this program are Brookdale University Hospital & Medical Center, Brooklyn Hospital, Hospital for Special Surgery, Lutheran Medical Center, Maimonides Medical Center, New York Presbyterian Hospital: New York Weill Cornell Center, New York Presbyterian Hospital: Columbia Presbyterian Center, St. Lukes-Roosevelt Hospital Center (St. Lukes Division) and St. Lukes-Roosevelt Hospital Center (Roosevelt Division).
+Among the employers of the graduates of this program are Brookdale University Hospital & Medical Center, Brooklyn Hospital, Hospital for Special Surgery, Lutheran Medical Center, Maimonides Medical Center, New York Presbyterian Hospital: New York Weill Cornell Center, New York Presbyterian Hospital: Columbia Presbyterian Center, St. Lukes-Roosevelt Hospital Center (St. Lukes Division) and St. Lukes-Roosevelt Hospital Center (Roosevelt Division) and Woodhull Medical and Mental Health Center.

-Special Admission Requirements
+Admission Requirements

-- A high school diploma or its equivalent (GED) - CUNY proficiency in reading, writing and mathematics - A grade of 75% in a high school science course that includes laboratory experience (biology, chemistry and/or physics).
+- A high school diploma or its equivalent (GED) - CUNY proficiency in reading, writing and mathematics - Pre-requisites for BIO 2311: BIO 1101 and BIO 1101Lab, a college-level general biology course with a lab and a minimum grade of "C" or a score of 85 or above on the New York State Regent's exam.
 Students lacking the high school course requirement will be required to take BIO 1101.
 This course must be taken before BIO 2311 and completed with a minimum grade of "C."